Welcome to the teacher’s guide to the Tennessee History for Kids booklet Critters and Maps.

 The main point that I am trying to make in chapter 15 is that the word “culture” should not just mean cultures other than the ones we already have in Tennessee.
 There is culture all over the place–we just don’t use that word very often.

 I do think that some of the photographs look great blown up, so here are a couple of them:

-* The photo on the right was taken at one of the Tennessee History Festivals which is put together by the Bicentennial Capitol Mall State Park every October.
+* Above right: This photo was taken at one of the Tennessee History Festivals which is put together by the Bicentennial Capitol Mall State Park every October.
 At this particular festival, the outdoor drama “Liberty” was presented.